IbrahimAsire/Where/README.md

 **Where** is source for all farmers people who want to take view about coffes from different perspective.
 For example, quality, price, services and locations it's.
 Initially, the apps couers only coffes in Abha city.
 In the future I'm planning to extend the app to cover all cities in kingdom.
 One usefull feature in the app is that the user can upload information about the coffee helshe has been visit.
+And the user can add a recommendation for a book , specific coffee .. etc

 ## User Stories: